A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling

 \subsection{Lens Detection}

-The lens detection module is a classification module that is used to detect the lensing systems from the source separated images.
-In particular, each of the observed images needs to be classified as either a lensed or a unlensed system.
-We use the VIB approach to classification, which provides a unified framework for representation learning and predictive modeling and compared its performance with Resnet-50 model.
-We evaluate the classification model using the commonly used mean classification accuracy metric (mean over the two classes), area under the receiver operating characteristic curve (ROC-AUC), and precision and recall metrics.
-Uncertainty in the classifier predictions is quantified by using the entropy and rate metrics~\cite{alemi2018uncertainty}.
+The lens detection module is a classification module that is used to detect lensing systems from source-separated images.
+In particular, each of the observed images needs to be classified as either a lensed or an unlensed system.
+We use the VIB approach to classification, which provides a unified framework for representation learning and predictive modeling, and compare its performance with the Resnet-50 model.
+We evaluated the classification model using the commonly used mean classification accuracy metric (mean over the two classes), the area under the receiver operating characteristic curve (AU-ROC), and the precision and recall metrics.
+The uncertainty in classifier predictions is quantified by using the entropy and conditional joint likelihood metrics~\citep{alemi2018uncertainty}.